sunilkbishnoi/payjoy/README.md

 - **Advanced Security**: Tokenized transactions, encryption, and real-time fraud detection.
 - **Premium Benefits**: Priority processing, rewards, and travel insurance for subscribers.

-For a full list of features, explore the app or visit the [PayJoy website](https://payjoy.dev).
+For a full list of features, visit [https://payjoy.vercel.app/](https://payjoy.vercel.app/).

-## Getting Started

-1. **Get Your Card**: Order online or pick up from authorized centers.
-2. **Activate & Load**: Tap your card on your phone to load funds via any UPI app.
-3. **Tap & Pay**: Use it anywhere with NFC-enabled terminals.

 Ready to dive in?
-Clone the repo and start exploring!
+Clone the repo from [https://github.com/sunilkbishnoi/payjoy](https://github.com/sunilkbishnoi/payjoy) and start exploring!

 ---

-This version removes all "Lovable" branding, replaces it with PayJoy-specific details, and provides a clear explanation of the project’s purpose and functionality.
-Let me know if you’d like further adjustments!